 remortgage to get a better deal

-The highest LTV buy to let mortgages are 85% and they’re hard to get.
+85% buy to let mortgages are the highest LTV and they're hard to get.

-So you’ll have a lot more choice if you want to take out a 70% LTV buy to let mortgage and the rate will be cheaper as there’s less risk to the lender.
+You’ll have more choice if you want to take out a 70% LTV buy to let mortgage.
+The rate will also be cheaper as there’s less risk to the lender.

 Speak to a mortgage broker to find which lenders are still offering buy to let deals.

 A 70% LTV 5 year fixed rate mortgage might suit you if you want to know exactly what you’ll pay each month for the next 5 years.